-The Faculty also offers M.Sc. and Ph.D. degree programs in exercise sciences, as well as co-curricular programs, services and facilities for all University of Toronto students, faculty, staff, alumni/ae, and community members.
+The Faculty offers a Bachelor of Kinesiology degree and a Bachelor of Physical and Health Education degree.
+The Faculty also offers MSc, PhD and MPK degree programs through our Graduate Department of Exercise Sciences, as well as co-curricular programs, services and facilities for all University of Toronto students, faculty, staff, alumni/ae, and community members.